ajmoeser/agile-software-project/README.md

 **User Persona for Tarek Ajjour (Real Person):** https://app.xtensio.com/folio/9rrqkvy4

-**Initial Backlog URL (with estimated PBIs):**  https://trello.com/b/JRxxjxt1/product-backlog (Please note that backlog items are written as user stories, but you must click on each item to see the story.)
+**Initial Backlog URL (with estimated PBIs):**  https://trello.com/b/JRxxjxt1/product-backlog (Note 1: backlog items are written as user stories, but you must click on each item to see the story.
+Note 2: the numbers preceding the item titles are story points.)

 **Rationale for Backlog Ordering:**